 Justin Tucker is the GOAT

-Justin Tucker is automatic and anyone who says different is dead.
-Justin Tucker and the ravens played against the Lions this past weekend and everyone thought the Ravens were going to blow them out the gate.
+Justin Tucker is automatic and anyone who says differently is dead.
+Justin Tucker and the Ravens played against the Lions this past weekend and everyone thought the Ravens were going to blow them out the gate.
 But Detroit played like their city and that is tough.
 Flanked by Jared Goff and Jamal Williams they were up by 1 point with a second left.
-Then here comes Justin Tucker who is pretty much automic from 50 yards and in.
-The only issue was that the Ravens were setting up for a 66 yard field goal, which would turn out to be an all time NFL record.
-Despite this we saw the king Justin Tucker step up and make the friggin kick.
+Then here comes Justin Tucker who is pretty much automatic from 50 yards and in.
+The only issue was that the Ravens were setting up for a 66-yard field goal, which would turn out to be an all-time NFL record.
+Despite this, we saw the king Justin Tucker step up and make the friggin kick.
 Like how much worse could it be for Detroit Lions fans, you waste the careers of Barry Sanders and Calvin Johnson, forcing 2 Hall of Famers to retire early.
 It is truly unbelievable, you also have to live in the miserable city of Detroit (No offense to my Detroit fans).
-Then as you’re about to beat a solid Ravens team, whom many think are contenders, you get an NFL record 66 yards in your face.
+Then as you’re about to beat a solid Ravens team, whom many thinks are contenders, you get an NFL record 66 yards in your face.
 It also hit the goal post and bounced in, which was just adding to the carnage.
 Shout out Justin Tucker for being the kicking king and also shout out my Detroit fans, I feel for you guys.